gl-inet/gl-ble-sdk/README.md

 We'll keep updating the example, so let us know if you have any good ideas :D

-**Note: The above example will check the BLE module firmware version, if the version of BLE module firmware is not v4.2.0, it will exit.
+**Note: The above example will check the BLE module firmware version, if the version of BLE module firmware is not v4.2.0, it will update.
+However, it may not be supported for previous devices.
 Please see [DFU DOCS](./dfu).**